surafiel-habib/Development-of-Transformer-based-Amharic-to-English-Neural-Machine-Translation/README.md

 # Development of Transformer-based Amharic to English Neural Machine Translation

 Amharic, the official working language of the Federal Government of Ethiopia, is a Semitic language known for its morphological complexity and limited digital resources.
-These characteristics pose substantial challenges for natural language processing (NLP) tasks, particularly in machine translation (MT).
+These characteristics pose substantial challenges for natural language processing tasks, particularly in machine translation.

-This project introduces a Transformer-based Amharic-to-English neural machine translation model designed to address these challenges.
+This research introduces a Transformer-based Amharic-to-English neural machine translation model designed to address these challenges.
 Key features of the model include:

-- **Character-level Embeddings**: By using character-level embeddings, the model captures Amharic’s complex morphological structure and handles out-of-vocabulary (OOV) words more effectively.
+- **Character-level Embeddings**: By using character-level embeddings, the model captures Amharic’s complex morphological structure and handles out-of-vocabulary words more effectively.
 - **Advanced Regularization Techniques**: The model integrates dropout, L1, L2, and Elastic Net regularizations to improve training stability and generalization.

 ## Performance Highlights